GLYCAM-Web/GLYCAM_Delegator_Docker/README.md

 cp ./examples/Sequence/inputs/short_glycan_input.csv ./input-output/inputs/
 ```

-The file contains the [GlyTouCan](https://glytoucan.org/) accession number and the GLYCAM condensed IUPAC
+This input file contains the [GlyTouCan](https://glytoucan.org/) accession number and the GLYCAM condensed IUPAC
 notation for nine common glycans.

 If you want to view the file, `cat` is easy: